 - Time-saving: Perform bulk operations on plugins and themes

-- Developer-friendly: Access to cloning, debugging, and maintenance tools
+- Developer-friendly: Access to cloning, debugging tools, and database search-and-replace operations

 - Convenience: One-click WordPress admin access